-The cross is one of the oldest diagrams of space organisation in architectural history.
-BOND is designed through the interplay of intersecting elements coming together to shape planefields for gathering and recreation on all levels- a junction that unifies elements traveling in all directions.
+The cross design, one of the oldest space organization concepts in architectural history, forms the basis for BOND.
+It is brought to life through the interplay of intersecting elements that create planar fields for gathering and recreation on all levels.
+These junctions serve to unify elements traveling in various directions.

-One approaches the building head on and right onto the pool area which forms the dominating main axis of the house, splitting the living room into two living spaces.
-Together with the pool area they form the main gathering level.
+As you approach the building head-on, you are greeted by the pool area, which forms the dominant central axis of the house.
+It divides the living room into two distinct spaces that, together with the pool area, create the main gathering level.

-The slab is seemingly hovering about these spaces and has large openings above the pool area that provide views from the roof terrace back onto the pool.
+A floating slab hovers above these spaces, featuring large openings above the pool area that allow views from the roof terrace back onto the pool.

-The curtain wall facade of the living rooms show very little visual barrier to the outside and hold a collection of remarkable furniture pieces, the sculptural kitchen and dining table.
+The curtain wall facade of the living rooms provides minimal visual barriers to the outside.
+Inside, you’ll find a collection of remarkable furniture pieces, as well as the sculptural kitchen and dining table.

-The spiral staircase is the central sculpture and connects to the vast roof terrace, from which one can enjoy views onto rice fields as well as back down into the pool area.
+The spiral staircase, serving as the central sculpture, connects to the vast roof terrace.
+From here, you can enjoy views of the rice fields and look back down into the pool area.

-The ground floor holds 5 bedrooms that access the living rooms through voids that hold stairways.
-All rooms can also be individually accessed from the outside, and without having to go through the living rooms they form the pedestal for upstairs.
+The ground floor features five bedrooms that connect to the living rooms through voids containing stairways.
+Each room can also be accessed individually from the outside, forming the pedestal for the upstairs area without having to pass through the living rooms.

-Chosen materials amplify the seamless continuation of the outside and sukabumi stone is the conceptual fossilization of the jungle, defining all hard surfaces.
-The wooden ceiling adds warmth and marks all ‘inside’ spaces to be specific.
+Carefully chosen materials enhance the seamless continuation of the outdoor environment.
+Sukabumi stone serves as the conceptual fossilization of the jungle, defining all hard surfaces.
+A wooden ceiling adds warmth and distinguishes the ‘inside’ spaces.

 Photography courtesy of KIE – kiearch.com